Updated February 2020

-Olympic Rescue It Update 2017
+Olympic Rescue It Reviewed 2020

 Since the article was first originally published, we have had numerous comments from consumers who have used the Olympic® RESCUE IT!® and have had a poor experience with peeling and failure.
 If you have used the Olympic® RESCUE IT!® please upload and post pictures of your exterior wood or deck with the Olympic® RESCUE IT!® on it.
 A short description of your experience would be helpful as well.
 This can be done in our comment area below.
 Feel free to also submit a Star Rating on the Olympic® RESCUE IT!® coating.

-Note: There has been a Class Action Lawsuit filed against the Olympic® RESCUE IT!®
+Update: There has been a Class Action Lawsuit filed against the Olympic® RESCUE IT!®

 Olympic® RESCUE IT!® Resurfacer is the ultimate remedy for worn or weathered wood and concrete.
 With the proper preparation, this 100% acrylic coating fills wood and concrete cracks up to ¼″ deep.
 Don’t replace it.
 Rescue it!Olympic Rescue It Stain Scores (1-10)